neil-yoga-crypto/nano-checkout-vuejs-starter.html/README.md

 Snippets welcome for QR code and copy button.

 ### Nano?
-<a style="color:black;font-size:15px;" href="https://nano.org">For more information about the Nano cryptocurrency, please visit the Nano.org website</a>
+<a style="color:black;font-size:15px;" href="https://nano.org">For more information about the Nano Eco-Friendly Zero Fees Instant Payments cryptocurrency, please visit the Nano.org website</a>